 Admission to the nursing program is by selective entry application.
-For details about course/program prerequisites, the application process, application materials and deadlines, visit the nursing program page on the College's website or contact entry & advising or the nursing program assistant.
+For details about course/program prerequisites, the application process, application materials and deadlines, visit whatcom.edu/nursing or contact the entry and advising office or the nursing program assistant.

 Short-Term Training Opportunity